JanDornbusch/ClojureWebTutorial/tutorial2/Readme.md

 ; File -> Settings -> User behaviors
-; add the following block of code this will mark files with ending .clj.txt ; as clojure files (this is an example because I used a file like this to ; collect the content of tutorials before i decided to prepare it as .md and ; publish them here.
+; add the following block of code this will mark files with ending .clj.txt ; as clojure files (this is an example because I used a file like this to ; collect the content of tutorials before I decided to prepare it as .md and ; publish them here.

  [:files :lt.objs.files/file-types [{:exts [:clj.txt],